Hrafngud/gungnr/overall_plan.md

 - Implement Home, Overview, Host Settings, Networking, and GitHub pages.
 - Wire API services with auth handling.
 - Add onboarding overlay journey and day-to-day flow polish.
+- Improve sidebar collapse UX (icon-only, toggle in sidebar only).
+- Replace native selects with a universal custom Select component.
+- Reduce horizontal padding/margins to maximize content width.
+- Fix login page layout and auto-redirect on `/auth/me` success.
+- Refactor Home Quick Deploy into card grids for Templates/Services with repo links and deploy actions.
+- Add a responsive top bar to the logs screen so controls fit on all widths.

 4) Dockerization
 - Backend and frontend Dockerfiles (multi-stage).